meetar/fjord.style/_posts/2013-08-08-the-lay-of-the-land.md

 [![ALTTEXT]({{ site.url }}/assets{{ page.url }}/5302791282_401017626c_z.jpg)](http://www.flickr.com/photos/watz/5302791282/)

-﻿Both involve an attempt to reduce the landscape to a scale directly appreciable to humans, but they don’t say anything about the mountain’s context.
+Both involve an attempt to reduce the landscape to a scale directly appreciable to humans, but they don’t say anything about the mountain’s context.
 Normally, to do this you have to go bigger.
 Here’s the South Rim Visitor’s Center at the Grand Canyon:

 [![ALTTEXT]({{ site.url }}/assets{{ page.url }}/7027659795_07db2d8be7_z.jpg)](http://www.flickr.com/photos/grand_canyon_nps/7027659795/)